 Don’t let acne just run its course.
 This could result in dark spots and scarring that lasts much longer than the pimples and pustules.
 Treating acne can make you feel better about yourself, especially when so many effective and simple solutions are available.

 The severity and type of your acne inform your provider about which treatment plan is best for you.
-Not every method of therapy is right for every person, so the doctors at McGuiness Dermatology & Aesthetics do a careful analysis of your skin and the acne’s pattern.
+Not every method of therapy is right for every person, so the doctors at McGuiness Dermatology & Plastic Surgery do a careful analysis of your skin and the acne’s pattern.
 In almost all cases, however, acne can be managed and controlled.

 Options for treatment include prescription antibiotic topical ointments and creams, and medications that help kill the bacteria aggravating your acne.
 You may also benefit from in-office light treatments, chemical peels, and microdermabrasion, depending on your skin.